ARTICLE - An Architect's brief for your home building project

 Budget - be realistic.

 It is important to note that VAT is due on refurbishment and extension projects but not on new builds at the time of writing.
-Provision for professional fees (architect, structural engineer and any specialist services) along with statutory fees e.g. planning and building control need to be allowed for.
-You will likely need a measured survey of the site or house and may incur party wall fees also.
-Allow for a contingency, brief your architect on when the funds are available during the process and allow for the interior fit out and furniture also.
+Provision for professional fees (architect, structural engineer and any specialist services) along with statutory fees for planning and building control need to be allowed for.
+You are likely to need a measured survey of the site or house and may incur party wall fees also.
+Allow for a contingency, brief your architect on when the funds are available during the process and allow for the interior fit-out and furniture too.
 Have a look at our article on preparing for a build project for greater detail on budget and programming.